 As far as their meaning is concerned, c’è and ci sono indicate the presence of people, animals, or object in a specific place.
 The logic is very similar to the use of there is / there are in English.
 For example:

 Il gatto è sul tavolo → C’è un gatto sul tavolo.

 The cat is on the table → There is a cat on the table.

 C’è was originally ci è, but the high frequency of use lead to the more concise and easier to pronounce form c’è.
 This often happens in Italian when one word ends with a vowel and the following one starts with a vowel.
-The apostrophe between c and è is used to indicate the omission of the letter “i” in ci.
+The apostrophe between c and è is used to indicate the omission of the letter “i” in the pronoun ci.

 C’è/ci sono: Conjugation

 One of the reasons why the expressions c’è and ci sono are relatively easy to master for Italian learners is that for each different tense, only two forms of the verb essere are used: the third person singular and the third person plural conjugation.
 The third person singular form (c’è for the present indicative) is used when the subject is a singular noun, the third person plural form (ci sono for the present indicative) is used when the subject is a plural noun.
 Here are the most common indicative tenses and the corresponding conjugations:

 |Plural||Ci sono||C’erano||Ci sono stati/e||Ci saranno|